UmarHossain1/UmarHossain1/README.md

 ## 🎯 2026 Goals
 - Build 20+ full MERN stack projects
 - Contribute daily on GitHub
 - Learn Next.js + TypeScript

+-- ⚡ Fun fact: *I'm naturally calm, but  I light up when it comes to writing code, or diving into deep topics 🚀*